 The science department prides itself on the range of extra-curricular activities that it offers including STEM club, problem solving club, LEGO club, First LEGO League along with drop in support study sessions for all pupils.
 We run many inspirational visits, outings and activities including: The Natural History Museum, where our Year 6 pupils learn about the work of the modern day research scientist, and The Science Museum where pupils from Year 5 can see how vital STEM is in our everyday lives.
 We have also hosted STEM days for local schools with activities counting towards the children's CREST Superstar awards.

-In October 2019 Heath Mount will be taking a group of Year 7 & 8 STEM Club pupils to NASA and Florida to study the role of STEM in Space travel, environmental impact protection and the role of physics in keeping people safe on rides.
-Pupils will visit a wide variety of locations including the Kennedy Space Centre, NASA, Disney Magic Kingdom, Universal Studios, Dinosaur Park, Science Museum, the Everglades and Sea World over 10 days.
+In October 2019 Heath Mount took a group of Year 7 & 8 STEM Club pupils to NASA and Florida to study the role of STEM in Space travel, environmental impact protection and the role of physics in keeping people safe on rides.
+Pupils visited a wide variety of locations including the Kennedy Space Centre, NASA, Disney Magic Kingdom, Universal Studios, Dinosaur Park, Science Museum, the Everglades and Sea World over 10 days.
+The next trip blasts off in 2021!

 Royal Society’s Young People’s Book Prize 2018